Honey Garlic Chicken

 This Honey Garlic Chicken is one of the best things that could happen to a simple chicken breast on a weeknight.
 And, even with rice and a salad, an under 30-minute dinner.

-Why You Should Own a Jar of Hoisin Sauce:
+Why You Should Own a Jar of Hoisin Sauce

-Hoisin is a potent, rich, vegetarian Chinese sauce made from starch, sugar, soybeans, white vinegar, garlic, chili peppers.
+Hoisin is a potent, rich, vegetarian Chinese sauce made from starch, sugar, soybeans, white vinegar, garlic, and chili peppers.
 It is used as an ingredient in many recipes, or sometimes as a dipping sauce or part of a dipping sauce, and as a glaze.
 Its taste is sort of haunting—a bit sweet, a little spicy, and a touch salty.

 I use it a lot—it’s an amazing shortcut ingredients, packing so much flavor into such a small jar: